Paris to Naples by train: Frecciarossa arrived at Milan Centrale. General information for train travel in Europe Trains from Paris to other cities |

 Stay overnight in Turin.
 I'd allow some time for a look around next morning.

-I suggest the Hotel Torino Porta Susa or Hotel Diplomatic, Best Quality Hotel Dock Milano, Hotel & Residence Torino Centro - Stazione Porta Susa or small Al Porta Susa B&B, all right next to Turin Porta Susa station where the TGV arrives and where your onward train leaves next morning, with good or great reviews.
+I suggest the Hotel Torino Porta Susa or Hotel Diplomatic, Best Quality Hotel Dock Milano, Hotel & Residence Torino Centro - Stazione Porta Susa or small Al Porta Susa B&B, all right next to Turin Porta Susa station where the TGV arrives and where your onward train leaves next morning.

-Alternatively, the excellent Turin Palace Hotel is in the centre right next to Turin Porta Nuova station, a 7 minute taxi ride, 3-stop 1.50 metro ride or 20 minute walk from Turin Porta Susa, but next morning you can board your train to Naples at Porta Nuova station the historic terminus in the heart of the city.
+Alternatively, the excellent Turin Palace Hotel is in the centre next to Turin Porta Nuova station, a 7 minute taxi ride, 3-stop 1.50 metro ride or 20 minute walk from Turin Porta Susa, next morning you can board your train to Naples at Porta Nuova station the historic terminus in the heart of the city.
 Turin-Naples trains start their journey at Turin Porta Nuova before picking up passengers at Turin Porta Susa a few minutes later.

 -